 - 6.63 For unforeseen closures, early years entitlement funding may be claimed for up to 5 working days in total in any one term/funded period.
 This is applicable where providers have no choice to close where it would be illegal to remain open e.g. staff sickness, heating malfunction.
-In the case of severe adverse weather conditions, payments will be made at the discretion of the local authority. - 6.64 For any planned closure e.g. staff training and public holidays, the parent must be offered the child's early years entitlement hours at another time that is convenient to both the provider and the parent where reasonably practical. - 6.65 Any planned closure e.g. building work/ redecoration, will not be funded for the early years entitlement hours.
+In the case of severe adverse weather conditions, payments will be made at the discretion of the local authority. - 6.64 For any planned closure e.g. staff training, public holidays or building work, the parent must be offered the child's early years entitlement hours at another time that is convenient to both the provider and the parent where reasonably practical.